The classification of 2-connected 7-manifolds: Invariants

 \subsection{Torsion forms and quadratic refinements on finite groups}

-Throughout this subsection $T$ will be a \emph{finite} abelian group.
+Throughout this paper $T$ is a \emph{finite} abelian group.
 We say that $b \colon T \times T \to \Q/\Z$ is a \emph{torsion form} on $T$ if it is symmetric, bilinear, and nonsingular in the sense that the induced map $T \to \Hom(T, \Q/\Z)$ is an isomorphism.
 We call a function $q \colon T \to \Q/\Z$ a \emph{quadratic refinement} of $b$ if